Spiritual-Entanglement/rumc-snsg/Revelation/02-Rev-Introduction.md

 ## Source Material

 - Main Book:
-  - Revelation & the End of ALl Things by Craig R. Koester
+  - Revelation & the End of All Things by Craig R. Koester
 - Supplemental Materials:
   - Revelation for Everyone by N.T.
 Wright.
   - Revelation: The NIV Application Commentary by Craig S. Keener